 I started yoga in my 50‘s, it has been 10 years now!
-Just by accident I went to the gym for a different class but the schedule had changed and I decided to give it a shot, hoping it would be a beginner yoga class.
+Just by accident, I went to the gym for a different class but the schedule had changed and I decided to give it a shot, hoping it would be a beginner yoga class.

-I caught myself very focused… on… not making a fool of myself!
-And with that I totally forgot where I was or how I got there.
-Later I discovered that one of the goals in yoga is to be able to focus completely in your body, not leaving much room for your mind to wander around.
+In this first class, I caught myself very focused… on… not making a fool of myself!
+And with that, I totally forgot where I was or how I got there.
+Later I discovered that one of the goals in yoga is to be able to focus completely on your body, not leaving much room for your mind to wander around.
 In the second part of the class, movements slowed down, I had time to pay attention to how I was moving, what my body could or could not do.
 The best part was the deep relaxation at the end of class, the well-deserved rest after the strained exercise of not making too much of a fool of myself!

-Looking back now, although it wasn’t a yoga beginner class, (the small gym didn’t have any other options) the teacher did offer variations on the poses and was welcoming.
+Looking back now, although it wasn’t a yoga beginner practice, (the small gym didn’t have any other options) the teacher did offer variations on the poses and was welcoming.
 He was a tall guy, long hair, the epiphany of the yoga teacher, such a stereotype I had in my mind at that time.
 I was so wrong, I laugh thinking of this now!
 His social skills were just not there but the practice was consistent and his passion for yoga, contagious!
 From there I joined a Yoga studio and the experience was totally different and gratifying.
 I started on a yoga beginners practice and soon felt totally comfortable.
 I had several interruptions over these 10 years, I got an old tear in the meniscus that ended up needing to be repaired through surgery.
 With physiotherapy and slow yoga classes I am recovered and full speed in Hot Yoga classes now!
 Since then it has been one of the best journeys in my life towards a healthier lifestyle but I do get that is not easy to get started.

 You have decided to start, go ahead and splurge on yourself!
 Just walking in a yoga studio makes you feel like a million bucks!

 It is one of the best investments you can make in your life.
-You can buy a small package of classes to start off but if you are sure you want to give a serious shot, buying a longer package will more likely to make you stick around.
+You can buy a small package of classes to start off but if you are sure you want to give a serious shot, buying a longer package will more likely make you stick around.

-3- Start slow, with the beginners classes, don’t rush into anything.
+Start slow, with the beginner’s classes, don’t rush into anything.
 Yoga is a flow of movements that have to start with a solid basis.
 You have to understand the positions and get to know your body, explore its capabilities and accept your limits.

-4– Allow some time to get to your class.
+Allow some time to get to your class.
 It is always a good idea to get there 15 minutes before the practice.
 Find your spot, settle in, get your props, calm down and relax.
 I learned this lesson the hard way in my very first class in a studio.
 I allowed 5 minutes and wasn’t enough.
 Because I sweat so much I need to lay a towel on top of the mat, just getting everything ready took longer than this.

 It is your practice, your body.

-8- If it gets too tiring and you need a break, do take a break, no matter what.
+If it gets too tiring and you need a break, do take a break, no matter what.
 Go to your child pose, breath for a while until you feel better to follow the class.

-10- If you need to go to the bathroom during the practice, do so.
+If you need to go to the bathroom during the practice, do so.
 Leave quietly and come back feeling better.
-There are lots of poses that lead to internal movements and is super natural if that happens.
+There are lots of poses that lead to internal movements and is natural if that happens.

 Your internal organs will be moving too, no other physical activity offers this potential.

-13- Yoga is a physical and spiritual practice, originated in Ancient India and many instructors add some spiritual exercises to their practices.
+Yoga is a physical and spiritual practice, originated in Ancient India and many instructors add some spiritual exercises to their practices.
 The chanting of Om at the beginning or at the end of class is very common.
-You might find different in your first class but soon you will be used to it and will decide to join it or not.
+You might feel not too comfortable in your first class but soon you will be used to it and will decide to join the chanting or not.
+More information here.

 Yoga is not in any way closed in towards a certain group.
-Yoga teachers are always including everybody, offering variations on all poses and very generous on sharing what they know.
-It is a non stop learning experience, slow in many ways, the same way that happens with other strong foundations we get in life.
+Yoga teachers are always including everybody, offering variations on all poses and very generous in sharing what they know.
+It is a non-stop learning experience, slow in many ways, the same way that happens with other strong foundations we get in life.

 It is a journey to becoming a fuller person with a stronger body and mind.
 It is not in any way meant for people who just want exercise as a way to lose weight or build a perfect body.
 These things will eventually happen, as a consequence, down the line, not as the initial goal.
-Every yoga pose engages your full body, slowly you will feel your muscles getting tighter, your joints becoming more opened, your posture firm and erect. losing weight comes fast, naturally, in a healthy way.
+Every yoga pose engages your full body, slowly you will feel your muscles getting tighter, your joints will become more open, your posture firm and erect. losing weight comes fast, naturally, in a healthy way.